dgleich/GenericArpack.jl/README.md

 -----------
 - `notes` my notes as I'm going along / draft blog posts
 - `dev` codes I hack together along the way.
 Usually my workflow is ... `dev -> src` where `src` is the final stuff that might be usable by others.
+(Currently, this is in a separate place, so there is nothing here in the repo)
 - `test` unit tests of the stuff in src